-When we perceive others as favored it immediately affects our motivation.
-We start down a negative spiral of questioning if our outputs and effort matches what we're receiving in return.
+When we perceive others as favored it instantly affects our motivation.
+In our work with organizations supporting employee engagement and retention we see this vividly in surveys and performance feedback.
+We start down a negative doom spiral questioning if our outputs and effort matches what we're receiving in return.
 As this happens deadlines may go missed, production times increase, relationships are stifled, and innovation slows.

-Long term, perceptions of favoritism spread and drive higher turnover rates, as employees seek opportunities elsewhere where they feel their contributions will be recognized and rewarded fairly.
-We'll make a caveat here that it's natural to feel we're not the "preferred one," or that a decision fell short of fair, from time to time.
+Of course, it's natural to feel we're not the "preferred one," or that a decision fell short of fair, from time to time.
 That's why favoritism falls under the umbrella of what organizational psychologists, and others, call incivility.
-When experienced frequently, these low-intensity behaviors leave us questioning if the behavior was intentional (I don't belong and my efforts and talents do not matter) or just a normal event or accident.
-What are some events that over time could contribute to favoritism?
+When experienced frequently, these low-intensity behaviors leave us questioning if the behavior was intentional (I don't belong and my efforts and talents do not matter) or just a normal event or accident (I'm having a bad day, or my manager is.).
+So, what are some events that tally up over time could contribute to believing it's favoritism (that we see on the regular in employee feedback and engagement surveys)?

 Photo by Igor Omilaev on Unsplash

-The bright side is that favoritism caused by poor communication has more straightforward solutions.
+The upside is that favoritism caused by poor communication has more straightforward solutions.

 Wondering what leadership blind spots could block your team's progress?
 Take our free assessment for clear direction on how to be a stronger leader.